MORE Random Still-Standing Buildings Featured in Ads From 1929

 Next, the Loudermilk-Sparkman Funeral Home at 2115 Ross Avenue.

-The Loudermilk-Sparkman funeral home moved into the former home of Col. A. H. Belo in June, 1926 and settled in for a 50-year lease.
-The “home-like” funeral parlor looked like this when the lease was announced (read the article here, replete with interior decoration and architectural details):
+The “home-like” Loudermilk-Sparkman funeral home moved into the former home of Col. A. H. Belo in June, 1926 and settled in for a 50-year lease.
+(An article titled “Morticians In New Quarters” appeared on June 27, 1926 in The Dallas Morning News, complete with descriptions of interior decoration and architectural details.)

 That place was a funeral home for 50 years — longer than it’s been anything else.
 That’s a lot of dearly departeds.
 (Clyde Barrow is probably the most famous cadaver to be wheeled through its portals.)
 In the ’70s, the granddaughter of Col. A. H. Belo sold the house — which was built in 1899/1900 — to the Dallas Bar Association, and today it is a swanky place to get married or eat canapés.
 And, thankfully, it’s still beautiful.